Prometheus-X-association/monitoring/docs/design-document.md

 ### Direct Integrations with Other BBs

-The monitoring allow an integration with all the other BBs.
+The monitoring allows an integration with all the other BBs.

 ### Integrations via Connector